Mesa welcomes a new clinic

 The administrators are very proud of the opening as it has been a long and challenging road to get open.
 Karen Wait, professor in the dental assisting department, described an excitement about finally being able to serve the community that was vital to getting the clinic up and running and with inflation as high as it is providing low to no cost services for the community are precious and will be greatly appreciated.

 The energy around the clinic was consistent with joy and gratitude that the project has finally met its completion and they can get down to business to serve the community.
-“It’s overly exciting to be actually serving the locals finally” said Wait.
+“It’s overly exciting to be actually serving the locals finally,” said Wait.